 Things to do before moving to Chengdu, China

-Now that you’ve got a clear idea about life in Chengdu,
+Now that you’ve got a clear idea about the life in Chengdu,

-take a look at the apps you need for living in China , install these apps before moving to Sichuan.
+take a look at the apps you need for living in China , check the recommendations listed below.

 - Bring the medication/prescribed drugs you need.
 Check with the customs and their rules also.

 - Purchase a VPN service: Mainland China is not for the faint-hearted.
 Google and everything related to Google is blocked here.
 Meaning, you won’t be able to use PlayStore or sync Google services without a VPN.
 Applicable to Facebook, Twitter, Medium and more.